 Nicotine Clearance Calculator

-Enter your nicotine product type, daily usage, age, weight, and metabolic rate to find out how long nicotine and its metabolite cotinine remain detectable in your blood, urine, saliva, and hair.
-The Nicotine Clearance Calculator gives you estimated clearance times across all major detection windows so you know exactly what to expect.
+Enter your nicotine product type, daily usage, age, weight, and metabolic rate to estimate how long nicotine and its metabolite cotinine remain in your body after quitting.
+The Nicotine Clearance Calculator gives you an estimated recovery timeline so you can track your progress toward being nicotine-free.

 Cigarettes per day, or puffs/uses for other products